platformeng/azure-functions-on-k8s/README.md

 We can then create the new storage queue using the generated account key and connection string:

-`az.cmd storage queue create --name $queueName --account-key $storageAccountKey --account-name $storageAccountName --connection-string $storageAccountConnectionString`
+`az storage queue create --name $queueName --account-key $storageAccountKey --account-name $storageAccountName --connection-string $storageAccountConnectionString`

 ## Connect the function to the queue